Juvéderm vs. Sculptra: What’s the Difference?

 Sculptra fillers are FDA-approved to treat:

-Sculptra has many off-label uses, such as treating thigh and buttock cellulite, wrinkles on the elbows and knees, etc.
+Sculptra has many off-label uses, such as treating thigh and buttock cellulite and wrinkles on the elbows, knees, abdomen, chest, jawline, and temples.

 Juvéderm fillers are FDA-approved for the following facial areas:

-Sculptra and Juvéderm treatments are quick, walk-in procedures.
-The injection process itself typically lasts 15-20 minutes.
-If the patient requires a topical numbing cream, the treatment may take about an hour.
+Sculptra and Juvéderm treatments are quick, walk-in procedures, with the injection process typically lasting 15-20 minutes.
+If a patient opts for a topical numbing cream, the treatment may extend to about an hour.

 Before and after dermal fillers